Frequently Asked Questions

 Do I need to have a background check done?

-- Appendix A provides information about who needs background checks.
+View the Safe Church Policies Appendix A to see information about who needs background checks.

 How much does the background check cost?